Witch trials in Maryland: Virtue Violl

 On October 5, 1712, the provincial court met in Annapolis, Maryland with justice Thomas Smithson presiding.
 Sheriff Foster Turbutt of Talbott County brought Virtue Violl to the Sheriff of Anne Arundel County to face the court.
 Virtue, a spinster, was accused of using witchcraft starting August 19, against Elinor Moore (also documented as Ellianor Moore) who was rendered speechless.
 Virtue pled not guilty to the charges.
 On October 17, 1712, Virtue Violl was found not guilty, based on the testimonies of the witnesses.

 Moll Dyer

 Legend says Moll Dyer was accused of being a witch, and was banished from Leonardtown, Maryland.
 She was later found dead, frozen to a rock in the forest.

 Due to fires in both St. Mary's County and Calvert County archives in 1831, no legal records exist verifying the story of Moll Dyer.

 In media

 The conviction and execution of Moll Dyer went on to be used for the backstory for the Blair Witch franchise's fictional Maryland witch 'Elly Kedward'.

+Exoneration efforts

+In 2025, a bill was introduced in the Maryland General Assembly to exonerate those who were convicted of witchcraft in colonial Maryland.
+Daniel Myrick, co-director of The Blair Witch Project, has endorsed the bill.